hrydgard/ppsspp-site/pages/privacy.md

 #### Cookies

-Cookies are used only to manage log-ins.
+Cookies are used only to manage logins.

 #### Purchase Data

 PPSSPP Gold for Windows/macOS can be purchased here.
 All purchase data is handled by Fastspring.com.
-Username and email are stored too, for the purposes of allowing log-ins and download of new versions of PPSSPP Gold in the future.
+Username and e-mail are stored too, for the purposes of allowing logins and download of new versions of PPSSPP Gold in the future.
 Your e-mail address is kept private and will never be exposed in any way or used for any kind of marketing.